Meningioma Survivor Finds Meaning in Rare Cancer Diagnosis

 My first brain tumor symptoms were in April 2001.
 I was 36 years old and had a two-year-old son.
 We were stationed in New York with my husband.
 While sitting at my computer that morning, I had a slight headache behind my right eye.
 It got worse as the day went on.

 Since I had not eaten all day, we went out for dinner.
 I started feeling sick before I finished the meal.
 I wanted to go home.
 As soon as we got on the highway, we had to pull over.
 Vomit was shooting out of me.
 My vision in my right eye was blurry and the right side of my body was uncontrollably shaking.
 The projectile vomiting continued every mile or so until we reached the emergency room.

 At this point, my head was pounding and all I could do was close my eyes and pray.
 Doctors started an IV with pain medication and sent me to radiation.
-The computed tomography (CT) scan showed a calcified cranial lesion.
-The doctors scheduled an MRI at Walter Reed National Military Medical Center in Bethesda, Maryland.
+The computerized tomography (CT) scan showed a calcified cranial lesion.
+The doctors scheduled a magnetic resonance imaging (MRI) scan at Walter Reed National Military Medical Center in Bethesda, Maryland.
 The MRI results revealed a left intraventricular mass.

 Discovering My Meningioma Diagnosis

 For Christmas 2016, we visited family in Mississippi.
 I started the day with a headache and it persisted for the duration of our trip.
 We were stationed in Virginia.
 I made a neurology appointment with Walter Reed Bethesda.